How do out of network benefits work?

 Please note: I encourage all clients to prepare to pay in full for their treatment.
 Insurance reimbursement is highly variable and not guaranteed.

-Can I use Out of Network benefits for an EMDR intensive?
+Can I use Out of Network benefits for a therapy intensive?

 Insurance does not typically recognize the intensive model of treatment.
 Some insurances may reimburse a percentage of the first hour of an intensive or apply this amount to your out of network deductible.